borland667/car-pc/README.md

 car-pc
 ======
 The idea is to get information from car devices, sensors, processing that information, load data to storage, remote access to car devices.
-As server we will use raspberry pi or something like one.
+As server we will use raspberry pi or some compact like nettop.

 Tasks are:
 ----------